Diplock court

 Diplock courts were criminal courts in Northern Ireland for non-jury trial of specified serious crimes ("scheduled offences").
 They were introduced by the Northern Ireland (Emergency Provisions) Act 1973 and used for serious and terrorism-related cases during the Troubles.
 The Justice and Security (Northern Ireland) Act 2007 ended the automatic use of non-jury trials for scheduled offences but they are still used in Northern Ireland upon certification by the Director of Public Prosecutions on a case-by-case basis.

 Description

-Technically, the Diplock court was not a specially constituted court, but rather an ordinary criminal court before a single judge.
+The Diplock court was not a specially constituted court, but rather an ordinary criminal court before a single judge.
 From 1991 the relevant court was the Crown Court; before that it was the Belfast City Commission (alternatively the Belfast Recorder's Court until that was abolished in 1975).
 A Diplock Crown Court usually sat in Belfast but the Lord Chief Justice of Northern Ireland had power to direct a particular case, or class of cases, or part of a case, to be heard elsewhere.

 The list of scheduled offences required to be tried by Diplock court included: